-Things have changed a lot in 18 years; the environment is a quantum leap different.
-The principles behind Schaffer’s work were very solid then (and he went on to fund a non for profit arm of his company to help the developing world; he was very determined to creating long term impact).
+Things have changed a lot in 21 years; the environment is a quantum leap different.
+The principles behind Schaffer’s work were very solid then (and he went on to fund a non-profit arm of his company to help the developing world; he was very determined to creating long-term impact).
 How much of the ‘small stuff leading to big stuff’ is valid today?

 Not many people would disagree with the rationale: small steps, ‘baby steps, ‘one step at a time’, don’t put ‘the cart before the horse’, ‘a thousand steps’, ‘the journey of a thousand miles begins with one step’, etc. Incrementalism is in our mind.
 Is it because this is how our brain works, and how sensible things need to happen, or because we don’t know how to make big steps, adult steps, many things at a time?

-I am not against the incrementalism rationale per se, which is logic and rational.
+I am not against the incrementalism rationale per se, which is logical and rational.
 But we need to ask ourselves how far we can go with it.

-Can we do a step at time if you major competitors does 10 steps at a time?
+Can we do a step at time if your major competitors does 10 steps at a time?
 Can you afford small wins if you need to prove a big output in five years?
-Does the step by step theory applies to a company growing fast, at pretty much any cost?
-When is small-win-leads-to-big-win strategy legitimate and when a suicidal note?
+Does the step-by-step theory apply to a company growing fast, at pretty much any cost?
+When is small-win-leads-to-big-win strategy legitimate and when is it a suicidal note?

-For all the merits of incrementalism, and there are many, our present times are a against that rationale.
-Perhaps it is not all or nothing.
-Some things need the increment, other the big leap.
+For all the merits of incrementalism, and there are many, our present times are against that rationale.
+Perhaps it’s not all or nothing.
+Some things need the increment, others the big leap.
 Question is, do we always know which ones are which?